MFR6340/theenglishextension.org/young-world-2/unit-4: Exploring Nature.md

 ### Guts, by Gary Paulsen
 <img src="https://i.imgur.com/iPL74ef.png" width="35%" />

 At some point during Oberstufe (Swiss Middle School), there's a huge chance your child will be required to read "Hatchet",  a fictional book by Gary Paulsen.
-"Guts" tell the real stories behind "Hatchet" of surviving in the woods.  ( Lexile NC1230L)
+"Guts" tells some of the real stories behind "Hatchet" of surviving in the woods.  ( Lexile NC1230L)
 <a href="https://www.bookdepository.com/Guts-Gary-Paulsen/9780440407126?ref=grid-view&qid=1673879187868&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1006227112" rel="nofollow">Buy on Orell Füssli</a>